 Staying in touch with your recovery community is key at all times.
-But, when you are going through a difficult time, it is absolutely vital to stay connected, rather than isolating or withdrawing.
+But, when you are going through a difficult time, it’s absolutely vital to stay connected rather than isolating or withdrawing.
 And, certainly, you want to turn to those who are also sober and who value real recovery, rather than individuals who might offer you old, unhealthy ways of coping.

 Take a Spiritual Perspective

 Remember, we are in relationships to grow and evolve.
 That is not to say that we don’t have any lasting relationships.
 Of course, we do.
 However, there are many individuals who come into our lives strictly for the purposes of teaching or mirroring us.
-In that way, we must see any past relationships or recent endings as teachers and lessons we have (hopefully) mastered or completed.
+In that way, we must view any past relationships or recent endings as lessons we’ve mastered (hopefully) or completed.

 If you take the perspective that the relationship was an opportunity to heal, grow and evolve, and the individual was a teacher and/or a mirror, it will be much easier to accept the ending of the time with them.
-Moreover, it will give you a sense of gratitude for what they offered in your life and the ability to wish them well as you both move on, separately, in your individual journeys.
+Moreover, it’ll give you a sense of gratitude for what they offered and enable you to wish them well.

 Though going through a breakup can certainly be a painful time in anyone’s life, we (in recovery) don’t have to be victims to the pain or let it set us back.
 In fact, we can choose to allow it to spur us further along on our journey of healing and personal growth.